Sabokou/BigData/README.md

 "nadia" with password "1234".
 The navigation bar is situated on the left-hand side and can be used to navigate between the different pages.

-The first page - the homepage - provides an overview of the ten most loaned books, and the total amount of loans and books in the system.
-The top ten is created as a result of the kafka messages send to the backend in Spark.
+The first page - the homepage - provides an overview of the ten most loaned books and the total amount of loans and books in the system.
+The top ten are created as a result of the Kafka messages send to the backend in Spark.

-The second page - the "books page" - provides an overview of all books that are saved in the postgres database depending on if the user is logged a "Loan" button is added to each row of the table.
+The second page - the "books page" - provides an overview of all books that are saved in the Postgres database depending on if the user is logged a "Loan" button is added to each row of the table.
 Furthermore, a button is provided to simulate 50 books being loaned at random.
 Each loan is saved to the database directly and published via Kafka.
 Additionally, a search function is provided to find books more easily.

-The third page - the "profile" page - provides an overview of all user information like address, name and their loans.
+The third page - the "profile" page - provides an overview of all user information like address, name, and their loans.
-Moreover, a user is presented with 4 recommendations based on previously loaned books, which are computed in the spark backend with a cosine similarity.
+Moreover, a user is presented with 4 recommendations based on previously loaned books, which are computed in the spark backend with cosine similarity.

 The fourth page - the "loans" page - is an overview of all loans currently in the system.